SJT00/minipad/README.md

 # texteditortutorial
-Follow along of text editor tutorial in C
+Minimalist custom text editor made in C++ with OPENGL